Cambodia: Body of missing British tourist found at sea | DW | 31.10.2019

-Local police have said they are "almost 100 percent certain" the body belongs to British backpacker Amelia Bambridge who was last seen on October 23 after attending a beach-party on the touristic island of Koh Rong.
+Police have said they are "almost 100 percent certain" the body belongs to the missing British backpacker.
+Amelia Bambridge was last seen on October 23 after attending a beach-party on the touristic island of Koh Rong.

-Cambodian police said on Thursday they had found the body of the missing 21-year-old British woman more than 48 kilometers (30 miles) from where she is believed to have disappeared a week ago in the touristic Sihanoukville province.
+Cambodian police said on Thursday they found the body of the missing 21-year-old British woman more than 48 kilometers (30 miles) from where she was believed to have disappeared a week ago in the tourist Sihanoukville province.

-Local police chief Chuon Narin said Cambodian police are "almost 100 percent certain" that they have discovered the body of Amelia Bambridge in the Gulf of Thailand northwest of Koh Rong.
+Local police chief Chuon Narin said Cambodian police are "almost 100% certain" that they have discovered the body of Amelia Bambridge in the Gulf of Thailand northwest of Koh Rong.

 Bambridge's body was found close to another island, Koh Chhlam in neighbouring Koh Kong province, near Cambodia's maritime border with Thailand.
-Her body was spotted floating in the body of water amid some rocks near the Thai border.
+Her body was spotted floating in the body of water amid some rocks.

 "The body is being transported to a marina from the Thai border.
 It will take two hours to reach the mainland," Narin told Reuters.
 "According to the people who are transporting her body, it's almost 100 percent her, looking at her body's markings, including tattoo," Narin said.